Meet our staff

 And, as an Adjunct Assistant Professor at the Johns Hopkins Bloomberg School of Public Health, he is working to educate public health students from around the world on effective methods of advocating for public health policies.

 He has been recognized for his work by organizations such as the Baltimore Sun which declared him “Marylander of the Year” in 1988 and the Central Maryland Ecumenical Council which awarded him its 2002 “Ecumenical Leadership Award”.
 Families USA also recognized DeMarco at the 2007 Health Action forum as “Health Advocate of the Year.”

 Vinny is also the subject of Michael Pertschuk’s 2010 book entitled, “The DeMarco Factor: Turning Public Will into Political Power.”

-In addition to serving as the President of the Maryland Citizens’ Health Initiative, Mr. DeMarco works with Faiths United Against Tobacco, Faiths United to Prevent Childhood Obesity, Faiths United to Prevent Gun Violence, and Marylanders to Prevent Gun Violence.
-Please note that his independent work with these other organizations is endorsed by or affiliated with the Maryland Citizens’ Health Initiative, Inc.
+In addition to serving as the President of the Maryland Citizens’ Health Initiative, Mr. DeMarco is chairman of the board of the Maryland Clean Energy Jobs Initiative and also works with Faiths United Against Tobacco, Faiths United to Prevent Childhood Obesity, Faiths United to Prevent Gun Violence, and Marylanders to Prevent Gun Violence.
+Please note that his independent work with these other organizations is not endorsed by or affiliated with the Maryland Citizens’ Health Initiative, Inc.